Asymptotic Floquet states of open quantum systems: The role of interaction: Model study: Bose-Hubbard dimer

 Different mean-field regimes can be visualized by plotting stroboscopic Poincar\'e sections on the plane $\{\vartheta, \varphi\}$.
-In Figure \ref{fig:poincare}, classical Poincar\'e sections are compared with the Poincar\'e-Husimi distributions $p(\vartheta,\varphi)$ of the quantum asymptotic state obtained by projecting the density operator $\varrho_{\mathrm{a}}(0)$ on the set of the generalized SU(2) coherent states \cite{coherent1}.
-For $UN/J=0.2$($0.8$), the mean-field model predicts two(six) points on the Poincar\'e section, corresponding to period-two (period-two plus period-four) attractor(s); see symbols in Fig.~\ref{fig:poincare}(a,b).
-The Poincar\'e-Husimi distributions, Fig.~\ref{fig:poincare}(a-b), reveal a concentration of $p(\vartheta,\varphi)$ near these points (we attribute the minor mismatch to still present finite-size effects).
-For $UN/J = 1$, the mean-field system (\ref{eq:thetaphidot}) exhibits a chaotic attractor, Fig.~\ref{fig:poincare}(d), and the Poincar\'e-Husimi distribution, Fig.~\ref{fig:poincare}(c), fits the structure of this classical attractor for $N = 250$.
-Fig.~\ref{fig:3D} shows three-dimensional plots of the quantum attractors super-imposed on the classical Poincar\'e sections both for the case in which the mean-field equations predict two points (from a period-two limit cycle) or a chaotic attractor [corresponding respectively to Fig.~\ref{fig:poincare}(a) and Fig.~\ref{fig:poincare}(c,d)].
+In figure \ref{fig:poincare}, classical Poincar\'e sections are compared with the Poincar\'e-Husimi distributions $p(\vartheta,\varphi)$ of the quantum asymptotic state obtained by projecting the density operator $\varrho_{\mathrm{a}}(0)$ on the set of the generalized SU(2) coherent states \cite{coherent1}.
+For $UN/J=0.2$ ($0.8$), the mean-field model predicts two (six) points on the Poincar\'e section, corresponding to period-two (period-two plus period-four) attractor(s); see symbols in figures \ref{fig:poincare}(a,b).
+The Poincar\'e-Husimi distributions, figures \ref{fig:poincare}(a-b), reveal a concentration of $p(\vartheta,\varphi)$ near these points.
+We attribute the minor mismatch to finite-size effects.
+For $UN/J = 1$, the mean-field system (\ref{eq:thetaphidot}) exhibits a chaotic attractor, figure \ref{fig:poincare}(d), and the Poincar\'e-Husimi distribution, figure \ref{fig:poincare}(c), fits the structure of this classical attractor for $N = 250$.
+Figure \ref{fig:3D} shows three-dimensional plots of the quantum attractors super-imposed on the classical Poincar\'e sections both for the case in which the mean-field equations predict two points (from a period-two limit cycle) or a chaotic attractor, corresponding respectively to figures \ref{fig:poincare}(a) and \ref{fig:poincare}(c,d).

 It is noteworthy that the inverse particle number $1/N$ can be thought of as an effective Planck constant, thus allowing for the comparison with the results obtained for single-particle models \cite{Dittrich1,acta_pol, Dittrich2, attractor1}; note in addition those cited in the mini-review~\cite{Dittrich2}.